Diving into a new technology like React can be overwhelming.

 - Appendix: Bootstrapping Your React App

-Every course on Educative is browser based, so you’re never forced to set up a local coding environment.
-This saves you hours of precious time.
+Every course on Educative is browser based, so you’re never forced to set up a local coding environment (which can be a major time sink).

 Instructor & Production Values: